-Last updated: February 13, 2017 at 3:46am by Savanah – Not much is happening on the gambling front in North Dakota.
-The latest news is Dave Piepkorn, the new city commissioner of Fargo, led the way to resume horse racing last year at Horse Park located in Fargo, North Dakota after it was cancelled the previous year.
+Last updated: June 7, 2017 at 11:36pm by Savanah – Not much is happening on the gambling front in North Dakota.
+A casino bill didn’t pass the House in late March which would have added up to six more casinos in the state.
+On another note, Dave Piepkorn, the new city commissioner of Fargo, led the way to resume horse racing last year at Horse Park located in Fargo, North Dakota after it was cancelled the previous year.

 Online Poker in North Dakota – Estimated Date of Legalization: 2018-2019

 North Dakota is pretty strict on their laws when it comes to gambling and the penalties that come with it.
 However, they aren’t too strict when it comes to offering legal gambling activities for those who reside in their state.

 Before we go into what forms of gambling are allowed within the state, let’s look at their definition of gambling.
 In their statute 12.1-28-01 it states:

 “Gambling means risking any money, credit, deposit, or other thing of value for gain, contingent, wholly or partially, upon lot, chance, the operation of gambling apparatus, or the happening or outcome of an event, including an election or sporting event, over which the person taking the risk has no control.”

 As you can see they directly quote sports betting as an illegal activity.
 What isn’t as clear is if poker is illegal.
 The statute states “chance”, which many consider poker as a game of skill and not chance.
 In regards to playing poker on the internet, one could argue that a gambling apparatus is being used, a computer, which would make it illegal.